TS Empire State VI: Training voyage

 Each summer Empire State VI was activated for a 100-day training voyage.
 Students in the Regiment of Cadets operated the vessel for a summer sea term as part of their training requirements.
 The vessel's 2022 voyage, her last, ended on 2 August.
 The ship was retired after a 60-year service career.

 The ship held the record as the longest serving power-driven vessel ever used by the school.
 While in very good condition given her age, she retained a steam power plant, despite diesel power having been the industry standard for decades.
-Her emissions also exceed international standards, and this has affected her training itineraries.
-In 2015 a Congressional committee examined the cost of replacing the vessels of the six maritime academies where the average vessel age was 35 years, and Empire State was the oldest at 60 years.
-In March 2018 the US federal budget included funding to replace the aging training vessels with a National Security Multi-Mission Vessel design.
-The first vessel built was expected to replace Empire State in 2022 but delivery was delayed to 2023.
+Her emissions also exceed international standards, and this affected her training itineraries.
+In 2015, a Congressional committee examined the cost of replacing the vessels of the six maritime academies where the average vessel age was 35 years, and Empire State was the oldest at 60 years.
+In March 2018, the US federal budget included funding to replace the aging training vessels with the National Security Multi-Mission Vessel design.
+The first of these new vessels, Empire State VII, was delivered to the SUNY's pier on 18 September 2023.